-Per-Course Enrollment Course Load Policy
+LifePace Learning Course Load Policy

-Normal course load in the Per Course enrollment system is 6 semester hours (2 courses) in a given 10-week period.
-This enrollment system allows students to complete their course(s) as quickly as four weeks or extend beyond the normal 10 weeks for an additional fee, but not to exceed 18 weeks.
-Students may enroll in 9 semester hours (3courses) concurrently with Academic Advisor approval and must meet the following criteria:
+Normal course load in the LifePace Learning option is 6 semester hours (2 courses) in a given 10-week period.
+This online learning option allows students to complete their course(s) as quickly as four weeks or extend beyond the normal 10 weeks for an additional fee, but not to exceed 18 weeks.
+Students may enroll in 9 semester hours (3 courses) concurrently with Academic Advisor approval and must meet the following criteria:

-- Must have completed at least 12 semester hours (undergraduate), or 6 semester hours (graduate) at CSU in current degree program - · Must have a minimum established GPA of 3.0 - Must be maintaining reasonable academic progress - Read and understand the CSU probation, suspension, and dismissal policies
+Must have completed at least 12 semester hours (undergraduate), or 6 semester hours (graduate) at CSU in current degree program

+- Must have a minimum established GPA of 3.0 - Must be maintaining reasonable academic progress - Read and understand the CSU probation, suspension, and dismissal policies